biolab/orange2/docs/reference/rst/Orange.distance.rst

         The minimal values, averages and variances
         (continuous features only)

-    .. attribute:: domainVersion
+    .. attribute:: domain_version

-        Stores a domain version for which the normalizers were computed.
-        The domain version is increased each time a domain description is changed (i.e. features are added or removed); this is used for a quick check that the user is not attempting to measure distances between instances that do not correspond to normalizers.
+        The domain version increases each time a domain description is changed (i.e. features are added or removed); this checks that the user is not attempting to measure distances between instances that do not correspond to normalizers.
-        Since domains are practicably immutable (especially from Python), you don't need to care about this anyway.

-    .. method:: attributeDistances(instance1, instance2)
+    .. method:: attribute_distances(instance1, instance2)

-        Returns a list of floats representing distances between pairs of feature values of the two instances.
+        Return a list of floats representing distances between pairs of feature values of the two instances.

 .. class:: HammingConstructor
 .. class:: Hamming